 - Re-score applications based on applicant presentations by set deadline.

 - Attend and participate in discussion at all funding meetings (one per grant category).
-See schedule of Boulder Arts Commission grant funding meetings.
+A schedule of meetings will be available in November 2020.

 Artists and arts professionals with diverse expertise in artistic styles, philosophies, and aesthetics.
 Individuals who are respected within their fields.
 Representation will be sought to complement the expertise already present on the Arts Commission, and focused on breadth of disciplines including visual arts, dance, music, theater, time-based media, literary arts, web-based media, design, and other fields.